EverythingMe/geodis/README.md

 Geodis is a simple python module that allows you to import locations (currently only cities) and geographical IP ranges into Redis, a fast in-memory NoSQL database.

-It is able to resolve either lat,lon coordinates into city, region and country (based on the closest match), and/or resolve IP addresses into the same location objects.
+It is able to resolve either lat,lon coordinates into zipcode (in the us), city, region and country (based on the closest match), and/or resolve IP addresses into the same location objects.

 Geodis is fast - a single thread, signle process python program can resolve about 1500 locations per second on